apache/flink/docs/dev/stream/state/state.md

 ## Broadcast State

 *Broadcast State* is a special type of *Operator State*.
-It was introduced to support use cases where some data coming from one stream is required to be broadcasted to all downstream tasks, where it is stored locally and is used to process all incoming elements on the other stream.
+It was introduced to support use cases where records of one stream need to be broadcasted to all downstream tasks, where they are used to maintain the same state among all subtasks.
+This state can then be accessed while processing records of a second stream.
 As an example where broadcast state can emerge as a natural fit, one can imagine a low-throughput stream containing a set of rules which we want to evaluate against all elements coming from another stream.
 Having the above type of use cases in mind, broadcast state differs from the rest of operator states in that:

  1. it has a map format,
  2. it is only available to specific operators that have as inputs a *broadcasted* stream and a *non-broadcasted* one, and